Göhrde murders: The Göhrde and the crime scene

 The Göhrde State Forest occupies about 75 square kilometres in the Lüchow-Dannenberg district, with a small section crossing over into the Lüneberg district.
-Both are located in the northeastern region of the federal state of Lower Saxony, about 60 kilometres from Hamburg, 30 kilometres from Lüneburg and 20 kilometres from Uelzen.
 The two crime scenes were located near Bundesstraße 216, in the hunting sections 138 and 147.

 The Göhrde is the largest mixed forest in northern Germany and mostly uninhabited.
 It used to be the hunting ground of the Dukes of Brunswick and Lüneberg and later, the Kings of Hanover and the German Emperor.
 At the time of the murders the forest stood close to West Germany's border with East Germany.

 Weather and temperatures

 There was an unusual heatwave in the summer of 1989 in Lower Saxony, and this meant the crime scenes were mostly undisturbed by weather conditions.
 On the other hand, the high temperatures greatly accelerated decomposition of the bodies.

 Murders

 First double murder

 The crime scene is marked in green.
 The first victims came from Bergedorf, and their car was found in Winsen.
 The second couple came from Hanover or Uelzen; their vehicle was found in Bad Bevensen.